Computing positroid cells in the Grassmannian of lines, their boundaries and their intersections: Properties of positroid cells

 \subsection{Boundaries of positroid cells}

 We now apply our results to compute all the codimension one boundaries of a given positroid cell which are themselves are positroids.
 Similarly, by applying Proposition~\ref{res:1boundaries} multiple times, one can compute all codimension $k$ boundaries.
 To date, given any of the cryptomorphic representations of positroid cells (e.g.~Grassmann necklaces, Le diagrams, plabic graphs, etc) there is no explicit algorithm to determine all the boundaries of a given codimension for a positroid cell.
 While one can count the number of ``+'' decorations in a Le diagram to get the dimension cell, one cannot get all the codimension one boundaries of a Le diagram by simply replacing the ``+''s with ``0''s such that the resulting decoration satisfies the Le condition.
 An example of this is given in \cite[Example 2.17]{agarwala2018study} and mentioned as Example~\ref{ex:dim_count} here.
+We give a smaller example to illustrate the difficulties and nuances of identifying the boundary cells of a positroid from the various combinatorial representations below.